Introduction to Employee Rights and Responsibilities

 Examples of the Implied Terms by employers include – committing to provide a comfortable as well as respectable work environment, not asking an employee to indulge themselves in illegal activities for the benefit of the company like an employer cannot ask their employee to do drugs or sell them, drive the company car without having the insurance, etc.

 The entitlement becomes accepted between the two parties if it is moving along in the following manner.

 4. Automatically obtained

 In case of non-adherence to such responsibilities, strict actions are taken against them, which might reach a level that they are directly confronted with the senior managers and asked to leave the organization on the spot termination generally happens after several warnings.
-Such employees are sacked out of the companies to maintain the office work culture for the welfare of other employees.
+Such employees are sack out of the companies to maintain the office work culture for the welfare of other employees.